Which tests correctly identify English adjectives?

 Test 2: Function

-As was explained in Lesson 1, there are six common functions that adjectives can perform in the English language, such as by making comparisons or by mitigating nouns.
+As was explained in Chapter 1, there are six common functions that adjectives can perform in the English language, such as by making comparisons or by mitigating nouns.
 If you wish to increase your chances of accurate identification, check whether the words you have can be used for any of these six.

 Test 3: Morphology

 Morphology is the study of how words are formed.
 While adjectives in English do not change form to indicate the gender or number of a nouns as they might do in other languages, there are still some common adjectival suffixes in English that you should watch out for.
 We’ve provided two tables on the following page that should demonstrate how nouns and verbs (particularly academic ones) can become adjectives through a simple process of suffixation, thereby assisting identification:

 In addition to common derivational suffixes such as ‘-ical’ and ‘-en’, please note that the comparative and superlative suffixes ‘-er’ and ‘-est’ may also help you when identifying this word class.

 As it’s the study of how words are ordered, syntax is also very useful when identifying adjectives.
 Comparative and superlative adjectives that don’t use the suffixes ‘-er’ and ‘-est’ for example can be easily recognised by the terms ‘less/more’ or ‘least/most’ that precede them.
 Ultimately, the two most important syntactic rules are (1) attributive adjectives should precede the noun they modify (such as ‘dog’) and (2) predicative adjectives should follow a copula or linking verb (such as ‘be’):